rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 - show memory alarm states for nodes
 - show statistics for basic.returns
 - better memory usage reporting for hibernating queues
-- better support for configuration import/export
-- implement publish/receive messages via HTTP; this is intended for testing/learning, *not* for HTTP messaging
+- implement publish/receive messages via HTTP; this is intended for testing / learning / debugging, not as a general solution for HTTP messaging
 - better support for serving the web interface through a proxy